YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This indicates that the failed program attempted to use the VIEW function without specifying a keyword argument or with an invalid keyword argument.

-Action: Programmer's should consult the `Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/index.html>`_ for the correct syntax.
+Action: Programmers should consult the `Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/index.html>`_ for the correct syntax.

 ---------------------------
 REQRECOV